List of Athabasca University people

 This is a list of people associated with Athabasca University in Alberta, Canada.
-This includes faculty, notable alumni, staff, and former university Presidents.
+This includes faculty, notable alumni, staff, and former university presidents.
 Athabasca University is a distance education university with open enrollment year round, accredited by the province and the Middle States Association of Colleges and Schools.
 It has served more than 260,000 students since 1970.
-In 2007 it began offering some classes by cell phone, and in 2008 it became the first university in North America to offer a Doctorate in distance education.
+In 2007 it began offering some classes by phone, and in 2008 it became the first university in North America to offer a doctorate in distance education.
 In 2009, it became the first Canadian university to offer a doctorate in Business Administration (DBA).

 The university teaches approximately 32,000 students per year, and has a variety of students with various learning needs.
 Classes are attended at the location of the student's choosing.
 The university has a set number of standards for students in the delivery of its programs.
 It offers over 700 courses, and spends $2 million a year on research.